TimoKorinth/lcars-sonos/README.md

 - Change "req.method === 'GET'" in nodesonos/server.js to "req.method === 'GET' || req.method === 'OPTIONS'" (~line 66)

 ## Bugfixing
 - In order to get the volume controls working on a RaspberryPi (at least for me), you have to add the line "console.log(replaceTable);" to "nodesonos/node_modules/sonos-discovery/lib/sonos.js" in the function "String.prototype.format" (~line 64).
+I know: This does not make any sense, but it worked for me ;-)